turing-knowledge-graphs/meet-ups/README.md

 - 2nd Symposium **June 16, 2023** at [City, University of London](https://www.city.ac.uk/)
   - Format: in person (around 100 participants), broadcasted online.
   - Registration details coming soon.
+  - Keynotes:
+    - We are delighted to announce that Lora Aroyo and Chris Welty, both from Google Research, will be giving a keynote during the symposium.

 ### Last event: